 Children are naturally curious and even with proper education and awareness, parents need to stay vigilant.
 Signs of possible tobacco use include throat irritation, bad breath, stained teeth, coughing, shortness of breath, and more.
 If a parent discovers that their child is using tobacco, it is hard not to get angry but anger is not productive.
 Parents that focus on communicating with their child regarding the reasons they have started smoking, are more likely to have success in helping their child stop their harmful behavior.

 Parents have several options if they need help in educating their children on the dangers of tobacco and smoking.
 There are various campaigns such as Tobacco Free Kids that serve to educate children and parents on anti-smoking initiatives, and more.
-Keeping the lines of communication open with children, listening, and being honest will help prevent smoking.
+Keeping the lines of communication open with children, listening, and being honest will help prevent smoking and keep kids tobacco free.
 Parents can also contact children’s schools to inquire about any anti-smoking and anti-drug education that the school may offer so they can familiarize themselves with the curriculum.

 For help educating children on the dangers of smoking, visit the following resources.

-Got a Minute?
-Talk To Your Kids About Smoking
+- Tips For Talking To Your Kids About Cigarette Smoking